Every dollar counts

 Below are listings of the various grants we have applied for, what we are planning to use the funding for, and whether the grant has already been approved, is pending, or was declined.
 For info on major grant funded projects, please visit the Major Town Projects or News & Announcements page.

-For more information regarding any of the grants the District has applied for, please contact Dean McKinley, Chief Administrative Officer, at 250-997-3221.
+For more information regarding any of the grants the District has applied for, please contact Diane Smith, Chief Administrative Officer, at 250-997-3221.

 Permissive Tax Exemptions